Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 - Use any shape without worrying about triangulation.
 - Click and drag lines to create paths monsters follow when idle.
 - Resize 3D spheres to set obstacles in 3D space.
-- Paint any area to mark a gap monsters jump over.
+- Paint any area to mark gaps monsters jump over.
 - Correctly format complex use-cases with a single click.

 Instructions: